Master of Science in Nursing

 Years to Complete the Program

-Nurse Educator concentration: designed to be completed in two and a half years.
-The program must be completed in five years of initial enrollment.
+Nurse Educator concentration: designed to be completed in two years.
+The program must be completed within five years of initial enrollment.

 Entry-Level concentration: designed to be completed in 26 months.
 Students may request a leave of absence.
 If the leave is approved, the leave is typically granted for one calendar year.